Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 ####Armor Layers
 - Each of the cafted layer types can also have a looted Segment Enhancement.
-- Using layers with looted parts is fundimental to building the best possible armor.
+- Using layers with looted parts is fundamental to building the best possible armor.
-- Using layers always adds encumberance, but it is possible to reduce the encumberance with looted parts.
+- Using layers usually adds encumberance, but it is possible to reduce the encumberance with looted parts.
+- Added an Environmental Protection Layer for use while leveling.
+It main purposes is to make armor with low encumberance, at the cost of overall protection.
+It has a small amount of Kinetic and Energy resistance (3% Max) and up to 1% Armor Effectiveness.
+Designed to be used with "Tiny" looted armor segment enhancerments that also further reduce encumberance (but that's all they do).

 ####Armor Pieces
 - Only require one segement per piece, so each segment can be unique.